Little Saigon: Massachusetts

 Dorchester, Massachusetts, a neighborhood of Boston, is home to a major Vietnamese business center in the Northeast.
 It serves some 75,000 Vietnam-born Americans in the Boston-Worcester area as well as those in surroundings states such as Connecticut and Rhode Island.
 Communities there are served by a number of Viet-organized social service agencies (such as The Southeast Asian Coalition in Worcester Viet-AID, the Vietnamese American Initiative for Development) and some religious and publicly funded organizations.
 Native Vietnamese who speak fluent Vietnamese, whether or not they live in Boston, are recruited for work here.

 The "X" in Springfield is a magnet for Vietnamese businesses and the locus of Vietnamese settlement in western Massachusetts, including restaurants, businesses and a Vietnamese community center.

 Missouri

 Kansas City is home to more than 10,000 Vietnamese immigrants.
-A sizable Vietnamese population along Independence Avenue & Garrison Square sprung up various businesses including phở restaurants, nail salons, hair salons, video gift stores, cell phone stores, pool halls and jewelry stores.
+A sizable Vietnamese population along East Truman Road, Independence Avenue & River Market area (Garrison Square) sprung up various businesses including phở restaurants, nail salons, hair salons, video gift stores, cell phone stores, pool halls and jewelry stores.
 One of the new "Little Saigons" can now be found on North Oak Trafficway in Kansas City Gladstone neighborhood.

 St. Louis also has a large Vietnamese immigrant population.
 The majority of restaurants and stores are in "South City" on or near Grand Avenue.